-25. Is there any necessity for a nurse being particular in airing an infant's clothes before they are put on?
-If she were less particular, would it not make him more hardy?
+25. \ls there any necessity for a nurse being particular in airing an infant's clothes before they are put on?
+If she were less particular,

 A nurse cannot be too particular on this head.
-A babe's clothes ought to be well aired the day before they are put on, as they should not be put on warm from the fire.
+A babe's clothes ought to be well aired the day before they are put on, as they should \not\ be put on warm from the fire.
 It is well, where it can be done, to let him have clean clothes daily.
 Where this cannot be afforded, the clothes, as soon as they are taken off at night, ought to be well aired, so as to free them from the perspiration, and that they may be ready to put on the following morning.
 It is truly nonsensical to endeavour to harden a child, or any one else, by putting on damp clothes!

-26. What is your opinion of caps for an infant?
+26. \What is your opinion of caps for an infant\?